gfidente/aeolus-meetbot/README.md

 ### Publishing ###

 The minutes and log files from every meeting are save under `aeolus-meeting/$YEAR/`.
-We push the `*html` files live on the main site with a pull request against https://github.com/aeolusproject/aeolusproject.github.com , placing the logs under `cabals/release/minutes`.
+We push only the `*html` files on the main site via a pull request against https://github.com/aeolusproject/aeolusproject.github.com , placing the logs under `cabals/release/minutes`.